 How Does Inflation Affect Market Rent Prices?

-Generally, inflation positively impacts the rental market for property owners because it means that they can increase rent, and therefore, the income they bring in keeps pace with the rising price of goods.
-Inflation also benefits rental business owners because construction prices go up, which means fewer new rental properties are available.
+Generally, rent inflation positively impacts the rental market for property owners because it means they can increase rent.
+Therefore, the income they bring in keeps pace with the rising price of goods.
+Rent inflation also benefits rental business owners because construction home prices increase, which means fewer new rental properties are available.

-Of course, inflation isn’t all positive for landlords because as their rental income goes up, so do their expenses.
-At the same time, rental rates tend to remain consistently on an upward trajectory during harsh economic times, which is why investing in property is seen as a good hedge against the effects of inflation and the rising cost of goods.
+Of course, inflation isn’t all positive for landlords because their rental income increases, and so do their expenses.
+At the same time, rental rates tend to remain consistently on an upward trajectory during harsh economic times, so investing in property is seen as a good hedge against the effects of inflation and the rising cost of goods.
 Investing in real estate means you’ll always be able to keep pace with these costs.

-As a nice bonus for rental property owners, inflation also increases housing prices, which means fewer people can afford to buy a home, increasing the demand for the rental market
+As a nice bonus for rental property owners, inflation also increases rental prices, which means fewer people can afford to buy a home, increasing the demand for the rental market.

-If you’re an investment property owner, tenant boards allow landlords to legally raise rent to keep in pace with inflation.
+If you’re an investment property owner, tenant boards allow landlords to raise rent to keep pace with inflation legally.

 What is the Average Rent Increase in 2022?